Borden County, Texas

 Borden County is a rural county located in the U.S. state of Texas.
 It is in West Texas and its county seat is Gail.

 As of the 2020 census, its population was 631, making it the fifth-least populous county in Texas.
-Borden is one of five remaining prohibition or entirely dry counties in the state of Texas.
+Borden is one of four remaining prohibition or entirely dry counties in the state of Texas.

 The county was created in 1876 and later organized in 1891.
-Gail and Borden County are named for Gail Borden Jr., businessman, publisher, surveyor, and inventor of condensed milk.
+Gail and Borden County are named for Gail Borden Jr., businessman, publisher, surveyor, and pioneer of condensed milk.

 History

 Native Americans

 Shoshone and the Penateka band of Comanches were early tribes in the area.

 County established

 Borden County was created in 1876 from Bosque County and named for Gail Borden Jr., the inventor of condensed milk.
 Borden was publisher and editor of the Telegraph and Texas Register, as well as a political leader in the Republic of Texas.
 The county was organized in 1891, and Gail was made the county seat.

 Farmers and ranchers settled the county, but the population remained relatively small.
 In 1902, Texas placed lands in the public domain and spurred a land rush in Borden County.
 Many of the newcomers grew cotton.

 Borden County has had two courthouses, one built in 1890.
 The current courthouse is of brick and concrete construction and was erected in 1939.
 The architect was David S. Castle Co.

 Oil was discovered in the county in 1949.
 By 1991, more than 340000000 oilbbl of petroleum had been taken out of Borden County since its discovery.